TITLE, PURPOSE, LOCATION

 The officers shall perform such duties as may be required by the Bylaws or by the Board of Directors, or by the Executive Committee acting in its stead.

 Section 2.
 OFFICERS’ TERMS; VACANCIES; REMOVAL.
-Each officer shall be elected by the Board of Directors and shall serve for a term of one (1) year and until the election and qualification of his successor.
+Each Officer, including the President, shall be elected by the Board of Directors, and shall serve for a terms of two (2) years and until the election and qualification of his or her successor.
 All Officers, other than Secretary, shall be elected from the membership of the Board of Directors.
-The Secretary may or may not be a member of the Board of Directors.
+The Secretary shall be appointed by the Executive Committee from time to time without a set term.

-The regular election for officers shall be conducted by the Board of Directors on the first weekend in December following the membership meeting.
+The regular election of officers shall be conducted by the Board of Directors in December following the membership meeting.

 Section 3.
 NOMINATIONS.
 The Board of Directors shall, prior to October 1 of each year, appoint a Nominating Committee from the Board consisting of five (5) members.
 Not more than two (2) of said members shall come from one state or region.
 Said Nominating Committee shall, prior to November 15 of each year, submit a nominating report nominating each officer and two Vice Presidents at large for new terms on the Executive Committee.
 Said report shall be submitted to the Board of Directors by mail or approved electronic means, and the election shall be held at the first meeting of the new Board of Directors which shall include those Directors who are now serving the first (1st) year of the three (3) year term to which they have been elected.
 In addition to the nominations of the Nominating Committee, other nominations for each position to be filled may be offered from the Board of Directors at large, and the election shall ensue after all nominations have been concluded.
 All officers and other members of the Executive Committee must receive a majority of the votes cast in order to be elected.
 The Board of Directors may, by resolution, establish other procedures to govern said election to accomplish this objective.

 Section 1.
 COMPOSITION.
-There is hereby created an Executive Committee consisting of the President, the Senior Vice-President, all of the Vice-Presidents for Operating Divisions, and two (2) Vice Presidents at large elected by and from the Board of Directors at a meeting of the Board held after the annual meeting of the membership, each for a term of one (1) year, and until the selection and qualification of his successor.
-The immediate Past President shall also be a member of the Executive Committee and is entitled to engage in discussions and deliberations but to vote only in case of a tie.
+There is hereby created an Executive Committee consisting of the President, the Senior Vice-President, all of the Vice-Presidents for Operating Divisions, and two (2) Vice Presidents at large elected by and from the Board of Directors at a meeting of the Board held after the annual meeting of the membership, each for a term of two (2) years, and until the selection and qualification of his or her successor.
+Terms shall be staggered, subject to the Corporate Rules, such that one half of the Executive Committee stands for election each year.
+The immediate Past President shall also be a member of the Executive Committee for two years and is entitled to engage in discussions and deliberations but to vote only in case of a tie.
 Not more than five (5) of said members shall come from one state or region, excluding the immediate Past President and the Secretary.

 Section 2.
 TIMING AND NOTIFICATION OF MEETINGS.
 The Executive Committee shall meet monthly whenever and wherever called by direction of the President or the majority of the Committee unless a majority of the Executive Committee deems a monthly meeting to be unnecessary.
 The Secretary shall give ten (10) days written notice of such meeting, but such notice may be waived by any member as to himself.
 Where members of the Executive Committee so elect and verify receipt thereof, notice to those members by electronic mailing shall be deemed to be effective notice.
 Meetings may be in person, by telephone, or via electronic media.
 Alternatively, the Committee may act, without convening a meeting, by written resolution signed by all of the members thereof and duly entered in the Association’s records.
 At all meetings of the Committee, a majority thereof shall constitute a quorum.